WEST — Western European Summer Time

 What does WEST stand for?

 WEST stands for Western European Summer Time.
-It is the daylight saving time abbreviation used in parts of Western Europe and Atlantic island regions that move one hour ahead of UTC during the summer period.
+It is the daylight saving time abbreviation used for locations that observe UTC+1 during the summer period instead of their standard WET time.

 Is WEST the same as WET?

-No, WEST and WET are not the same.
-WEST is the daylight saving version at UTC+1, while WET is the standard counterpart used outside the daylight saving period.
+No. WEST and WET are related, but they are not the same abbreviation.
+WEST is the daylight saving version, while WET is the standard counterpart used outside the summer-time period.

 Which cities use WEST?